Alan-K-Alex/ocean_ai_initial_task/README.md

 ## Steps

 1. Create an API token in both [HuggingFace](https://huggingface.co) and [GroqCloud](https://console.groq.com/playground) and paste in .env file

-   Caution : The API by HuggingFace has a monthly limit and may run out soon
+   Caution: The API by HuggingFace has a monthly limit; keep that in mind

 ![image](https://github.com/user-attachments/assets/dbe708ec-c26f-4314-82c7-c2a0a27b4a91)

-2. Create a Python environment I have used conda but you are free to any approach below ,It is advised to go with a python version==3.12.5 or above
+2. Create a Python environment.
+I have used conda, but you are free to use any approach below.
+It is advised to go with a Python version==3.12.5 or above

    Approach 1:
    ```sh